-The final exam will cover material taken up since the midterm and will count as 30% of the final grade.
-The final will take place Mon., December 17, 2018 @ 9am.
+The midterm will cover all material taken up from day one of the course and will count as 30% of the final grade.
+This written only exam will take place Wed., April 25, 2019 @ 9am.
+If for whatever reason this date changes, you will be notified well in advance.